pulibrary/dspace-osti/README.md

 ### Manually enter data

 Copy `entry_form.tsv` to a Google Sheet and share with partners at PPPL.
-They will need to enter `Sponsoring Organizations`, `DOE Contract`, and `Datatype`.
-[See `Datatype` codes here.](https://github.com/doecode/ostiapi#data-set-content-type-values) (Ideally, in the long run we would integrate these fields into DSpace's metadata.)
+They will need to enter `Datatype`.
+[See `Datatype` codes here.](https://github.com/doecode/ostiapi#data-set-content-type-values)
+(Ideally, in the long run we would integrate these fields into DSpace's metadata.)
 Save the file into this folder as `form_input.tsv`.
+The `Sponsoring Organization`, `DOE Contract` and `Non-DOE Contract` may need to be modified.
+The latter two are retrieved from DataSpace metadata.
+Note that the default `Sponsoring Organization` is "USDOE Office of Science (SC)".

 Note: Since we're joining by title, typos and encoding errors will inevitably lead to missed results in `entry_form.tsv`. `Scraper.py` also checks for items that are in OSTI but not DSpace, something that shouldn't happen.
 The user will need to manually remove those rows from the entry form.